sara-1129/sara-1129/README.md

-- 👋 Hi ,My name is Sara
+ # Hi ,My name is Sara
-- I am currently a sophomore student pursuing B.Tech in Mathematics and Computing at NIT Hamirpur
+ # Sophomore Student
-- I am currently passionate about web development and currently learning CPP and DSA.
+ # pursuing B.Tech in Mathematics and Computing at NIT Hamirpur
-- 😄 Pronouns: ...She /Her
+ I am currently passionate about web development and currently learning CPP and DSA.

 <!---